BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 {: .notes}

 Next, we can do filtration.
-To remove contigs smaller than 300 basepairs, we can do:
+To remove contigs smaller than 300 base pairs, we can do:

 ~~~
 $ awk -vRS=">" -vORS="" -vFS="\n" -vOFS="\n" '